docker-archive/mq-liberty/sample.docker.mq/README.md

     4. If Docker Trusted Registry is not available, Docker Hub or another registry can be used to push and pull the `mqfull`, `sender`, and `receiver` images.

 5. On UCP, if the Kubernetes pods show as "Pending", check to make sure that the {DTR-address} is entered correctly in the mq-kubernetes.yaml uploaded file.

+6. `LoadBalancer` service type: the example in this Solution Brief employs `NodePort` service type.
+To use `LoadBalancer` networking, the file `mq-kubernetes-EE-LB.yaml` under `sample.docker.mq` directory defines all of the application and console ports using `type: LoadBalancer`.
+Use this file in step 3 of the section _Configuration and Deployment on Docker Enterprise Edition using Kubernetes_ above.

 ## Further Reading